molly/blog/_posts/2021-09-18-monster-qa.md

 [^fn1]: Twitter permanently suspended @gatewaypundit, a Twitter account run by _The Gateway Pundit_'s founder Jim Hoft, on February 6, 2021, for repeatedly publishing misinformation about the 2020 U.S. presidential election. ([_The Gateway Pundit_](https://en.wikipedia.org/w/index.php?title=The_Gateway_Pundit&oldid=1044204138).
 Wikipedia, September 21, 2021)
 [^fn2]: After Epik didn't acknowledge the hack, hackers vandalized an Epik support page ([archive of the vandalized page](https://web.archive.org/web/20210915001823/https://www.epik.com/support/knowledgebase/update-they-claim-we-got-hacked-q-says-theyre-lying/)). ([_The Washington Post_](https://www.washingtonpost.com/politics/2021/09/17/battle-election-security-funding-is-back/))
+[^fn3]: Kirtaner is Aubrey Cottle, a member of Anonymous who has been credited by some publications as a founder of the organization. ([_The Atlantic_](https://www.theatlantic.com/technology/archive/2020/08/hacker-group-anonymous-returns/615058/))
-[^fn3]: According to data from the Epik leak, technologist Michael Trollan allegedly runs [Andy Ngo's](https://en.wikipedia.org/wiki/Andy_Ngo) website and websites including AntifaMugshots.com.
+[^fn4]: According to data from the Epik leak, technologist Michael Trollan allegedly runs [Andy Ngo's](https://en.wikipedia.org/wiki/Andy_Ngo) website and websites including AntifaMugshots.com.
 AntifaMugshots was a website that attempted to dox people who were believed to be antifa.
 As of this writing (September 21, 2021), the domain redirects to Ngo's website.
-[^fn4]: Steven Monacelli and Chad Loder were two of the first journalists to break the news of the Epik hack.
+[^fn5]: [Steven Monacelli](https://twitter.com/stevanzetti) and [Chad Loder](https://twitter.com/chadloder) were two of the first journalists to break the news of the Epik hack on September 13.
 Shortly after, Monster [replied](https://twitter.com/robmonster/status/1437532355476983813) ([archive](https://web.archive.org/web/20210914231223/https://twitter.com/robmonster/status/1437532355476983813)) to one of Loder's tweets about the hack with a link to the YourDaddyJoey page doxing and defaming Loder, suggesting that Loder had somehow orchestrated the hack to try to have the doxing page removed.